8 Ways to Drive Ecommerce Lead Generation

 Naturally, online retail has opened up an entirely new avenue in sales and marketing.
 In the past, traditional marketing methods relied on ads, billboards, and speaking to a broad audience.
-Now, ecommerce marketing has the luxury to target and personalize its efforts via acquiring good leads.
-As such, the right lead generation strategies should be in place to make sure you are reaching the right audience.
+Now, e-commerce marketing has the luxury to target and personalize its efforts via acquiring good leads.
+The right lead generation strategies should be in place to make sure you are reaching the right audience.

 Here are some techniques you can apply to generate more leads for your ecommerce business:

-Create timely pop-ups or CTAs on your site encouraging your visitors to tell their friend about your store and reward them for doing so.
-These types of forms usually require the referrer to enter their details and an unlimited number of friends—that’s instant contact information at the tip of your hands.
+Create timely pop-ups or CTAs on your site encouraging your visitors to tell their friends about your store and reward them for doing so.
+These types of forms usually require the referrer to enter their details and an unlimited number of friends — that’s instant contact information at the tip of your hands.

 Email addresses are the gateway to talking to your customers with follow-ups, discounts, and other marketing techniques down the road.

 To entice the referrals to make a purchase, give the new customers a discount.
-If it’s something that can get them to save money, people will be more inclined to buy the item.
+If it can get them to save money, people will be more inclined to buy the item.

 Oberlo notes that cookies are not always reliable since they expire and are sometimes blocked.
 However, there are still some people whose information you can collect.
 The expiration is one of the reasons why you should initiate retargeting as soon as possible.

-You can also use geotargeting to get ahold of the local market.
+You can also use geo-targeting to get your arms around the local market.